wa-africa/merkato/README.md

 # merkato

-merkato is a headless  GraphQL based ecommerce platform build on top of Node.js , Nest & Typescript with MongoDB & Elastic Search.This platform is bening developed by African Enterpruners , buinsess , and e-commerce companies for Africa edge cases so that they can have a good place to start and develop a native e-commerce solution for the african market.
+merkato is a headless  GraphQL based ecommerce & trading platform build on top of Node.js , Nest & Typescript with MongoDB & Elastic Search.This platform is bening developed for African Enterpruners , buinsess , and e-commerce companies for African edge cases so that they can have a good place to start and develop a native e-commerce solution for the african market.

 Wether is its a B2B , B2C or Multi Vendor and Channel market place , merkato looks forward to support it.
-African development community, are encouraged to contribute to this code base including small and big e-commerce companies.
+African development community, are encouraged to contribute to this code base including small and big companies.
 Its time we stop depending on others, and start setting trends, and create solution by us for us.

 # The name Merkato: